MateoENSG/SoftEng2025/README.md

 # SoftEng2025

-A Git repository for exercices from the ENSG Softaware Engineering courses.
+A Git repository for exercices from the ENSG Software Engineering courses.